Business Process Management (BPM)

 Digital Business Management and Digital Leadership

 The department focuses on how organizations can successfully manage and lead the process of digitization and digital transformation.
 This includes digital leadership aspects such as strategic planning, governing, organizing, controlling, and orchestrating of IT-intense processes and services.
-Key topics are digital business strategies, IT alignment, IT project management, IT usage and digital value creation, compliance and risk mitigation, knowledge and services management, as well as sourcing topics including outsourcing, platform economies, crowdsourcing, cloud services, and virtual collaboration on (inter-)organizational level.
+Key topics are digital business strategies, digital entrepreneurship, IT alignment, IT project management, IT usage and digital value creation, compliance and risk mitigation, knowledge and services management, as well as sourcing topics including outsourcing, platform economies, crowdsourcing, cloud services, and virtual collaboration on (inter-)organizational level.
 The department appreciates research on new forms of organizing, value creation, and types of digital enterprises.
 We welcome a variety of methods including quantitative, qualitative, experimental, action, and design-oriented research.

-Economics of Information Systems
+Economic and Societal Impact of Information Systems

 Enterprise Modeling and Enterprise Engineering